openai/whisper/README.md

 ## Available models and languages

 There are six model sizes, four with English-only versions, offering a compromise between speed and accuracy.
 In the table below are the names of the available models, their approximate memory requirements and their inference speed relative to the large model.
-The relative speeds given in the table are measured by transcribing English speech on a A100.
+The relative speeds given in the table are measured by transcribing English speech on the A100 graphics processing unit (GPU).
 The real-world speed may vary significantly depending on many factors including the language, the speaking speed, and the available hardware.

 |  Size  | Parameters | English-only model | Multilingual model | Required VRAM | Relative speed |
 |:------:|:----------:|:------------------:|:------------------:|:-------------:|:--------------:|